-For more information, see the RCP Guidelines (0.4 MB).
+For more information, see RCP Guidelines (PDF, 923 KB).

-This program uses a cost-shared funding approach, enabling projects to leverage support from the Canada Foundation for Innovation (CFI) and other sources.
-Accordingly, all submissions to the RCP must adhere to the CFI Policy and Program guide with respect to eligibility criteria, application processes and related requirements.
+All submissions to the RCP must adhere to the CFI Policy and Program Guide with respect to eligibility criteria, application processes and related requirements.

 The RCP adheres to the CFI’s applicant eligibility guidelines.
 Accordingly, RCP streams are limited to institutions approved as CFI-eligible.
 Please refer to the CFI Policy and Program Guide for details.

-In order to be eligible for support, projects proponents must have a plan in place for securing the balance of project costs from eligible funding sources.
+In order to be eligible for support, projects' proponents must have a plan in place for securing the balance of project costs from eligible funding sources.
 The RCP is primarily aimed at leveraging those CFI awards that support Alberta priorities.
-Thus, the project scope, budget, and funding sources should be identical in the submissions to the CFI and to the RCP.
+Thus, the project scope, budget, and funding sources must be identical in the submissions to the CFI and to the RCP.

 Accordingly, the RCP considers any of the following as possible sources of partner contributions:

 - institutional funds (i.e., derived from applicant institution)

 - user fees

 To coordinate with the CFI, the RCP normally does not consider the following sources to be acceptable: